 serving malpua with rabri is optional. you can just serve these pancakes coated with the sugar syrup. however many people are fond of the malpua rabdi combo. if you plan to make rabri, then you can make it before you prepare the malpua or a day before. refrigerate the rabri if you have made it a day before.

 in the step by step i have not included the rabri recipe. here you can check the step by step recipe on how to make rabri. in the recipe details right below the pics, i have included the method of making rabri.

 if you are looking for more sweets recipes then do check:

-malpua with rabri recipe - popular indian sweet of fried fluffy pancakes dipped in sugar syrup and served with rabdi or sweetened thickened milk.
+fluffy malpua recipe with rabri. malpua is a popular indian sweet of fried fluffy pancakes dipped in sugar syrup and served with rabdi or sweetened thickened milk.

 ingredients (1 cup = 250 ml)

 - 1 cup all purpose flour (maida) OR 125 grams maida

 - 1 teaspoon fennel seeds (saunf) - kept whole or crushed

 - 3 to 4 green cardamoms (choti elaichi) - crushed OR ⅓ teaspoon cardamom powder

 - 3 pinches baking soda OR ⅛ teaspoon baking soda